 A program that focuses on the methods and techniques for reporting, producing, and delivering news and news programs via radio, television, and video/film media; and that prepares individuals to be professional broadcast journalists, editors, producers, directors, and managers.
 Includes instruction in the principles of broadcast technology; broadcast reporting; on- and off-camera and microphone procedures and techniques; program, sound, and video/film editing; program design and production; media law and policy; and professional standards and ethics.

-If you’re thinking about majoring in Broadcast Journalism, then you should look at these top colleges, including SUNY Brockport, Syracuse University and Northern Kentucky University.
-SUNY Brockport is our top ranked institution for a degree in Broadcast Journalism with 58 students graduating with this major annually at the Bachelors degree level.
+If you’re thinking about majoring in Broadcast Journalism, then you should look at these top colleges, including Syracuse University, SUNY Brockport and Chapman University.
+Syracuse University is our top ranked institution for a degree in Broadcast Journalism with 68 students graduating with this major annually at the Bachelors degree level.
 Learn more about college options in the table below.